rfernand387/arosics/readme.txt

 The output corresponds to a registered version of the WV3 image in the local drive.

 The user must have
 1. A Google Drive synchronized to the local drive.
+Make sure the local drive does not have spaces in the name.
 2. A Google Earth Engine account associated with the Google Drive.
 3. An anaconda environment configured as follows for the first instance: